Book Manuscript

 To substantiate my argument, I examine four cases of extended deterrence: 1) US extended deterrence to NATO-Europe, 2) US extended deterrence to South Korea, 3) US extended deterrence to the Philippines, and 4) Soviet extended deterrence to Mongolia.

-- "Upgrading the Bomb: Why and How the US Assists Junior Allies' Nuclear Sophistication" (Revise & Resubmit)
+- "Upgrading the Bomb: Why and How the US Provides Advanced Nuclear Assistance to Junior Allies," The Chinese Journal of International Politics (Forthcoming)

-Why and how does the US transfer its advanced nuclear weapons technology (i.e., ICBMs, SLBMs, nuclear-powered submarines) to junior nuclear allies?
-Addressing the first question, why, I argue that US advanced nuclear assistance is intended to curb junior nuclear allies’ increasing unilateralism while inducing better coordination between the nuclear forces of the US and the latter.
-Addressing the second question, how, I claim that advanced nuclear assistance will be provided at a protracted pace and in a restricted manner.
-To provide the plausibility probe of my argument, I explore cases of the US’s strategic advanced nuclear assistance to the UK and France that took place after the junior allies’ nuclear acquisitions.
-In the conclusion, I offer avenues for future study and policy implications for China’s potential response to North Korea’s increasing autonomy after its nuclear development.
+Why and how does the US provide advanced nuclear assistance to junior nuclear allies?
+Existing nuclear literature downplays the possibility that the US strategically employs the technical assistance option as a post-proliferation toolkit to control allied nuclear proliferation.
+Addressing the first question—why—I argue that the US provides advanced nuclear assistance to junior allies to inhibit the latter’s growing tendency towards unilateralism after nuclear acquisition, meanwhile inducing greater allied nuclear coordination.
+By forging advanced nuclear partnerships, the US seeks simultaneously to draw junior allies closer to the American nuclear leadership and establish coordinated nuclear strike plans and joint nuclear targeting.
+Addressing the second question—how—I claim that the US provides advanced nuclear assistance at a protracted pace and in a restricted manner, calculated to exert influence over recipient junior allies for as long as possible.
+To provide the plausibility probe of my argument, I explore two historical cases: The US’s strategic advanced nuclear assistance to the UK and to France.
+I conclude by identifying avenues for future study and the policy implications for China’s potential response to North Korea’s nuclear sophistication.

 * Header image: NATO Headquarters in Brussels, Belgium.
 (Photo from NATO website)